 Understanding Adult Guardian Surety Bonds

 An adult guardian surety bond, often required by courts, ensures guardians perform their duties ethically.
 State laws, such as those in Arkansas, mandate these bonds to protect the interests of the ward.
-The bond acts as a financial guarantee, covering potential losses due to a guardian’s misconduct or negligence.
+The bond is a financial guarantee, covering potential losses due to a guardian’s misconduct or negligence.

 Courts set bond amounts based on the ward’s estate value.
 Higher-value estates require larger bonds, reflecting the increased risk.
 A guardian’s creditworthiness also influences the bond cost, as better credit can lead to lower premiums.
 Premiums are typically a percentage of the total bond amount, usually ranging between 1% to 3%.